Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Trigger and Trigger Factor Selection

-We observe that we can choose a relatively small $\gamma_1$ to increase the divergence between these two distributions.
-Furthermore, the trigger $\mathbf{b}$ needs to be chosen from a distribution that is different from the states involved in the standard diffusion process for the task data.
-In practice, we can choose an Out-Of-Distribution (OOD) sample from the task data, such as a selected image with ownership information as the trigger, as we have done in our \wdp-selected.
+The trigger $\mathbf{b}$ needs to be chosen from a data distribution distinct from the one encountered in the standard diffusion process for task data.
+In practice, we choose an Out\!-\!Of-Distribution (OOD) sample from the task data, such as a selected image with ownership information as the trigger, as we have done in our experimental settings.